CyberSource/cybersource-rest-client-dotnet/docs/PlansApi.md

 <a name="updateplan"></a>
 # **UpdatePlan**
-> InlineResponse2003 UpdatePlan (string id, UpdatePlanRequest updatePlanRequest)
+> UpdatePlanResponse UpdatePlan (string id, UpdatePlanRequest updatePlanRequest)

 Update a Plan